18F/handbook/_pages/how-we-work/attending-conferences.md

 ## After the Conference

-Add your notes about the conference to the [Conferences Notes doc](https://docs.google.com/spreadsheets/d/1vB1xbe02jCpKYn6BGSyCH2FziIRNkXXi29yAFT5N9Dg/edit#gid=0) for your fellow 18F'ers to read and learn from!
+Add your notes about the conference to the [Conferences Notes doc](https://docs.google.com/spreadsheets/d/1vB1xbe02jCpKYn6BGSyCH2FziIRNkXXi29yAFT5N9Dg/edit#gid=0) for your colleagues to read and learn from!